wp-plugins/wp-twitter-feeds/README.txt

 7. WP Twitter Feeds widget on front End (Dark Theme).

 == Changelog ==

+= 1.4.2 =
+* Added the option to List/Slider for the tweets.
+Now from the Slider option tweets can be show as a slider.
+A single tweet shows at a time after few second it will fade up by the next tweet.

 = 1.4.1 =
 * Squashed some css style conflicts with wordpress theme.